zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

     ]
 });
 ```
-### Get the Remote component by applying URL dynamically
+### Get the Remote component by applying the URL dynamically

 ```typescript
 export default defineConfig({